davenverse/shellfish/docs/examples/index.md

 We also want to read the file, parse the scores, and print them to the console.
 We also want to append a new score to the file.

-For that, you will first need to create a representation of the scores in Scala, that's via a `case class`:
+For that, you will first need to create a representation of the scores in Scala, that is via a `case class`:

 ```scala 3
 case class Score(name: String, score: Int):